Houston American Energy Corp. (HUSA): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company established its principal executive offices in Houston, Texas, leveraging the city's status as a major hub for the oil and gas industry.
+The company established its principal executive offices in Houston, Texas, capitalizing on the city's status as the North American hub for the oil and gas industry.

 Founding team members